ruscoe/tincan/README.md

 Be sure to set *TC_DB_NAME* in your configuration file if you choose a different database name.

+## Install Requirements via Composer

+If you don't already have it, install Composer according to the [directions here](https://getcomposer.org/download/).

+In the root directory, run:

+`composer install`

+## Installation

 In your browser, open the URL you've set up for Tin Can forum.
+This will be http://tincan.local if you've kept the default options so far.

 You will be taken to the installer.

 Check the "Generate test data" checkbox if you'd like to start with sample